US House Republicans ask Hunter Biden to testify in open March 20 hearing | Politics

 A Republican-controlled U.S. House of Representatives committee asked President Joe Biden's son Hunter Biden to testify in an open hearing on March 20, as it continues its impeachment probe of his father, the panel said in a Wednesday statement.

 The House Oversight Committee has focused on Hunter Biden's work for businesses based in countries such as Ukraine and China while his father served as U.S. vice president from 2009 to 2017.
-So far they have turned up no evidence of wrongdoing by the elder Biden, even as they have highlighted his son's struggles with substance abuse.
-The panel also invited three of Hunter Biden's former business associates.
+So far they have turned up no evidence of wrongdoing by the elder Biden.
+The panel also invited three of Hunter Biden's former business associates to testify.

+"Mr. Biden's counsel received Rep. Comer's letter late today and will respond in writing," Hunter Biden's legal team said in a written statement on Wednesday evening.
+James Comer is the chair of the Oversight Committee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)